Business hotel suite with desk and city view

 Which hotel chain is best for business travelers?

-Marriott Bonvoy for footprint, 8,500+ properties means the loyalty earn rate compounds across nearly any city.
-Hyatt for elite benefits, confirmed suite upgrades at Globalist, smaller program means staff actually recognizes elites.
-IHG for Regent and Six Senses access if your trips skew to leisure-business hybrids.
-Hilton for the breakfast benefit at Diamond.
+Marriott Bonvoy for footprint: more than 9,900 properties in 146 countries means the loyalty earn compounds in nearly any city you are sent to.
+Hyatt for elite benefits: confirmed suite upgrades at Globalist and a program small enough that staff recognize elites.
+Hilton for the easiest 2026 qualification math.
+IHG for mid-market coverage.
 Pick on portfolio fit with your actual travel pattern, not on theoretical maximum value.

 What features matter most for business hotels?